-t.70 The saber is a weapon for thrusting and cutting with both the cutting edge and the back of the blade.

-(a) All touches made with the cutting edge, the flat or the back of the blade are counted as good (cuts and back-cuts).

-It is forbidden to touch with the guard.
-Any touches caused by touchting with the guard must be annulled, the fencer so touchting being penalized as specified in Articles t.114, t.116, t.120.

-- (b) Point touches which slip over the valid target, or cuts which merely brush the opponent's target (passé touches) do not count. - (c) Touches through the blade, that is to say those which touch at the same time the valid target and the saber of the opponent, are valid whenever they arrive clearly on the target. - (d) Straightening the weapon on the strip at any time is forbidden.
+- t.70 The saber is a weapon for thrusting and cutting with both the cutting edge and the back of the blade. - (a) All touches made with the cutting edge, the flat or the back of the blade are counted as good (cuts and back-cuts).
+It is forbidden to score a touch with the guard.
+Any touches scored with the guard must be annulled, the fencer at fault being penalized as specified in Articles t.114, t.116, t.120. - (b) Point touches which slip over the valid target, or cuts which merely brush the opponent's target (passé touches) do not count. - (c) Touches through the blade, that is to say those which touch the valid target and the saber of the opponent at the same time, are valid whenever they arrive clearly on the target. - (d) Straightening the weapon on the strip at any time is forbidden.
 Any breaking of this rule will be punished according to Articles t.114, t.116, t.120.